Chamanthi17/skin-disease-detection/README.md

   🤝 Combine pre-trained models with ensemble weighted average

   📊 Evaluate models using accuracy, precision, recall & F1-score

+  🖼️ Developed a simple Tkinter GUI for users to upload skin images and get predictions

 ## ⚙️ Usage